belongtothenight/ACN_Code/hw4_libtrace_setup/readme.md

 To use this script, clone this repository, navigate to this directory, and follow the instructions in the [Commands](#commands) section.

-If you want to make sure things are running correctly, you can check the [Demo](#demo) section for the video links and log files.
+If you want to make sure things are running correctly, you can check the [Demo](#demo) section for the video links and log files, and [Debug](#debug) section for common issues and solutions.

 ## Tested Platforms